Register with OVA

 Why Should Victims Register?

-- To receive notification of their right under Pennsylvania Law to provide input regarding any release (i.e. Boot Camp, State Intermediate Punishment (SIP)and parole review of the offender
+- To receive notification of their right under Pennsylvania Law to provide input regarding any release (i.e. Boot Camp, State Intermediate Punishment (SIP) and parole review of the inmate

 - To receive notification of the escape, recapture and other types of custody changes